izmalk/vaticle-docs/0001-typedb/01-start/02-installation.md

 export PATH=$PATH:/path/to/dir
 ```

-`/path/to/dir` — is the desired location of the archive plus the name of the extracted folder.
-There should be a
-`typedb` file at that location.
+`/path/to/dir` — is the path to and the name of the extracted folder.
+There should be a `typedb` file at that location.

 ### Other package managers